Usage

 Session state is maintained between API calls.
 The method is dependent on the scripting language.
 Initiate a session using API POST Auth/SignAppIn and always call POST Auth/Signout when you are done.

-The following base endpoint is used throughout this document. the-server is a placeholder and should be replaced with the server name in your environment.
-SSL is required to use the Password Safe Public API.
+The following base endpoint is used throughout this document.
+For on-premises instances, the-server is a placeholder and should be replaced with the server name in your environment.

 <base> = https://the-server/BeyondTrust/api/public/v3